DavidSabine/scrumgatheringcanada/README.md

 # Scrum Gathering Canada

-A site created by David Sabine and maintained by Ontario Scrum Community.
+A site created by David Sabine and maintained by Ontario Scrum Community<sup>®</sup>.

 This site's primary purpose is to advertise the upcoming Regional Scrum Gathering<sup>®</sup> Canada.